Redesigned

 Breakfast, Lunch, Dinner

-We’ll rise early and have breakfast at the hotel before setting off on our bikes for another south India cycling adventure.
-It’s an easy ride for the first 20 kilometers, but we’ll have a few hills once we cross the river and ride into more forested terrain.
-Today’s scenery is more natural, as our route takes us along the edge of the Forest Reserve and along one of Kerala’s most important waterways, the Chalakudy River.
-We’ll stop to admire the view of the river from a suspension bridge en route to the main attraction- Athirapilly Waterfalls, the largest in Kerala.
-The falls stand over 20 metres tall, and carry water all the way from the Western Ghats mountain range.
-While best visited during the monsoon when water levels are at their peak, the falls are nonetheless scenic and have been featured in countless Bollywood movies over the years.
-After taking in the views of the falls, we’ll enjoy a local lunch before transferring by car to our accommodation for the evening, a vegetarian cooking school and wellness resort set among riverside spice groves.
+Waking to birdsong, we'll have breakfast, then cycle out of Whispering Waters.
+It’s an easy ride for the first 20 kilometers, but we’ll have a few hills once we cross the river and ride into more forested terrain (this is the day with the most climbing on the tour, but it’s all manageable with pacing suggested by your guide).
+Natural beauty is the focus of today’s route, as we ride along the edge of the forest reserve.
+The final 5 km is along one of Kerala’s most important waterways, the Chalakudy River.
+Water from rainfall in the Western Ghat Mountains feeds into the Chalakudy, which sustains 98 species of freshwater fish, along with numerous other fauna.
+We’ll stop to admire the view of the river from a suspension bridge near the end of our ride.
+Here, we’ll enjoy a local lunch before transferring 45 minutes by car to our accommodation for the evening, a vegetarian cooking school and wellness resort set among riverside spice groves.
 The afternoon is free to enjoy the hotel grounds and gardens, or enjoy traditional ayurvedic spa treatments.
-Dinner tonight is a one-of-a-kind culinary experience, savoring the work of master chefs specializing in the fast-fading art of traditional vegetarian Keralan cuisine.
+Dinner tonight is a one-of-a-kind culinary experience, savoring the work of master chefs specializing in the art of traditional vegetarian Keralan cuisine.

 Breakfast, Lunch, Dinner